Margaret Ferrier

-Margaret Ferrier (born 10 September 1960) is a Scottish politician serving as Member of Parliament (MP) for Rutherglen and Hamilton West since 2019, and previously from 2015 to 2017.
-As the candidate for the Scottish National Party (SNP), Ferrier was first elected to the House of Commons in the 2015 general election.
-She lost her seat to Ged Killen of the Labour Party at the 2017 general election but regained it two years later.
+Margaret Ferrier (born 10 September 1960) is a Scottish politician who served as Member of Parliament (MP) for Rutherglen and Hamilton West from 2015 to 2017, and again from 2019 to 2023.
+She was first elected to the House of Commons at the 2015 general election as the Scottish National Party (SNP) candidate for the constituency.
+She lost her seat to Ged Killen of the Labour Party at the 2017 general election but regained it at the 2019 election.

-On 1 October 2020, Ferrier was suspended by the SNP for breaching COVID-19 lockdown rules; the party leader and Scottish First Minister, Nicola Sturgeon called on her to resign her parliamentary seat.
-She was arrested on 4 January 2021 and charged with "culpable and reckless conduct", for which she pleaded guilty and was later sentenced to community service.
+In 2020, Ferrier was suspended by the SNP and had the party whip withdrawn for breaching COVID-19 lockdown rules.
+She continued to sit as an independent MP.
+Nicola Sturgeon, the SNP leader and first minister of Scotland, called on Ferrier to resign her parliamentary seat.
+She was arrested in January 2021 and charged with "culpable and reckless conduct", for which she pleaded guilty and was later sentenced to community service.
+In 2023, she was suspended from Parliament for 30 days and a recall petition was opened in Rutherglen and Hamilton West, which unseated her and triggered a by-election.
+This was the first successful recall petition in Scotland under the Recall of MPs Act 2015.

 Life and career

 Early life and career

-Ferrier was born on 10 September 1960 and brought up in the King's Park district of Glasgow, attending Holyrood Secondary School.
+Ferrier was born on 10 September 1960 and brought up in the district of King's Park in Glasgow, attending Holyrood Secondary School.
 After living with her family in Mallorca for two years, she moved to Rutherglen from 1972 to 1990 and then resided in Darnley.
 She has lived in the Halfway district of Cambuslang since 2000, where she joined the Rutherglen branch of the SNP in 2011 (in her youth she had been a Scottish Labour member).

-Before her election to Parliament, she was a commercial sales supervisor for a manufacturing construction company in Motherwell.
+Until 2015, she was a commercial sales supervisor for Terex Equipment, a manufacturing construction company in Motherwell.

 Political career

-Prior to her successful election to Westminster, she had previously been a defeated candidate for the Rutherglen South ward of South Lanarkshire Council in a 2013 by-election (following the death of Cllr Anne Higgins).
-The councillor voted in ahead of her on that occasion was Ged Killen of Scottish Labour.
+Before her successful election to Westminster, Ferrier was previously a candidate for the Rutherglen South ward of South Lanarkshire Council in a 2013 by-election (following the death of Anne Higgins).
+She lost the election to Ged Killen of Scottish Labour.

-She became the Member of Parliament (MP) for Rutherglen and Hamilton West after winning the seat at the 2015 United Kingdom general election; she achieved 30,279 votes, 52% of the total cast and a 31% swing from the previous incumbent and their party.
-She was the first female MP, and the first for the SNP, to be elected in the Rutherglen/Cambuslang portion of the constituency or its predecessor; Winnie Ewing had previously served a short spell as representative of the original Hamilton constituency for the same party.
+She became the member of Parliament (MP) for Rutherglen and Hamilton West after winning the seat at the 2015 general election; she achieved 30,279 votes, 52 per cent of the total cast and a 31-per-cent swing from the previous incumbent and their party.
+She was the first female MP, and the first for the SNP, to be elected in the Rutherglen/Cambuslang portion of the constituency or its predecessor constituency of Rutherglen; Winnie Ewing had previously served a short spell as the representative of the original constituency of Hamilton for the SNP.

-Ferrier narrowly lost the seat in the June 2017 election to Ged Killen by 265 votes.
-In May 2019, Ferrier stood as a candidate in the European Union elections.

-She was again selected as the SNP candidate for the seat in the 2019 Election, where she defeated Killen on a 5% swing and gained a majority of 5,240 votes or 9.7%.
+Ferrier narrowly lost the seat in the June 2017 election to Killen by 265 votes.
+She stood as a candidate in the 2019 European Parliament election.
+She was again selected as the SNP candidate for the seat in the 2019 general election, where she defeated Killen on a 5-per-cent swing and gained a majority of 5,240 votes, or 9.7 per cent.